 - Continual monitoring and review of the lifestyle and potential return from current products.
 Different regions have markets that are at different points in development. - Potential new development projects are evaluated from a commercial, financial and technical perspective.
-The pipeline is reviewed regularly by the Board. - Each research project or trial is managed by gualified technical managers.
+The pipeline is reviewed regularly by the Board. - · Each research project or trial is managed by qualified technical managers.
 Projects and trials are monitored to ensure that they are completed on time, deliver expected outcomes and provide useable data.
-Final review and evaluation to ensure - Multiple studies are conducted to assess the effects of a product on target species. - In respect of all new product launches a detailed marketing plan is established and progress against that plan is regularly monitored.
+Final review and evaluation to ensure learning. - Multiple studies are conducted to assess the effects of a product on target species. - In respect of all new product launches a detailed marketing plan is established and progress against that plan is regularly monitored. - Patent filings to retain competitive risk and tax advantages.